Restioson/xtra/README.md

 ## Okay, sounds great!
 How do I use it?
 Check out the [docs](https://docs.rs/xtra) and the [examples](https://github.com/Restioson/xtra/blob/master/examples) to get started!
-Enabling the `with-tokio-0_2` or `with-async_std-1` features are recommended in order to enable some convenience methods (such as `Actor::spawn`).
+Enabling the `with-tokio-0_2`, `with-async_std-1`, `with-smol-0_1`, or `with-wasm-bindgen-0_2` features
+is recommended in order to enable some  convenience methods (such as `Actor::spawn`).
 Which you enable will depend on which executor you want to use (check out their docs to learn more about each).
 If you have any questions, feel free to [open an issue](https://github.com/Restioson/xtra/issues/new) or message me on the [Rust discord](https://bit.ly/rust-community).

 ## Nightly API